Northen Lab – Metabolomics

-We are interested how microbial communities are structured by the biopolymers and metabolites in their environment and the dynamic and reciprocal processes by which they transform these pools.
-Central to these efforts are the development of mass spectrometry approaches to study these processes including exoenzyme activity profiling, exometabolomics and mass spectrometry imaging.
-Together these allow us to comprehensively characterize metabolic activities, dynamics and localization within complex cellular systems to predict responses and design interventions.
+In ecosystems, metabolites are the currency that mediate metabolic interactions between different species.
+By measuring the exchange of metabolites, we are better able to understand interactions within microbial consortia, between plants and microbes, and within biological soil crusts containing cyanobacteria.
+Central to these efforts are the development of mass spectrometry approaches to study these processes including exoenzyme activity profiling, LCMS based exometabolomics, and mass spectrometry imaging.
+Together these allow us to comprehensively characterize metabolic activities, dynamics, and localization within complex systems to predict responses and design interventions.